SabaKiriako/Single-threaded-multi-threaded-and-Spark-implementations-of-the-Sort-Merge-Join/README.md

 # Sort-Merge-Join
-Single-threaded, multi-threaded and Spark implementations of the Sort-Merge Join algorithm for Database Management Systems : Single-threaded and multi-threaded implementations
+Single-threaded, multi-threaded implementations of the Sort-Merge Join algorithm for Database Management Systems.